Look over the paper above again. There are so many in-text citations, that it seems the writer included very few of his own ideas.

 The link below is to a PDF file of the sample paper above.

-Keep your APA Sample Paper open.
+To demonstrate how the Citation Style does not affect the actual content of the paper, keep your APA Sample Paper open.
 Now go back to the first Tab or Page in this guide.
 Scroll down to the sample MLA paper file.
 Open it or print it so that you can do a side-by-side comparison of the two.
 Look beyond the formatting and what do you see?

 Other than the title page of the APA paper, the content of the two is identical, word for word.